 - 230 grams Strawberries Fresh or Frozen - Whole or Halved

-- 1 tbsp Icing Sugar To sprinkle on top
+- 1 tablespoon Icing Sugar To sprinkle on top

 Optional - Strawberry Coulis